fosslight/fosslight-guide-en/started/2_try/6_self-check.md

 2. Confirm with export file
     - Self-Check Sheet
     ![self_check_sheet](../images/6_self_sheet1.png)
-    The OSS list entered by the user is described in accordance with the OSS report form.
+    The OSS list entered by the user is described in accordance with the FOSSLight Report form.
     The information in this tab can be used later in Identification of [Project](4_project.md).
     - Vulnerability Sheet
     ![self_check_sheet2](../images/6_self_sheet2.png)